DavidCai1111/style-transfer.js/README.md

 Generate novel artistic images in Node.js, using [TensorFlow.js](https://js.tensorflow.org/).

 > For now, only support running under GPU.
+For how to enable GPU for TensorFlow computing, you can check [this repository](https://github.com/williamFalcon/tensorflow-gpu-install-ubuntu-16.04).

 ## Some Examples